Toronto's most and least expensive neighbourhoods in 2019

 First off, here are the most and least expensive neighbourhoods in 2018.
 I'll publish a companion post to this that shows which areas went up (and down) by the largest dollar amount and percentage; here's the 2018 version of that: 2018's biggest gainers and losers.
 And if you want to see what the landscape looked like in 2016, I actually broke that into a 3 part series with most and least expensive neighbourhoods, plus annual prices increases/decreases in each neighbourhood, and which hoods were quickest/slowest to sell.

 The same as last time, I decided to only use detached house prices, to keep things more apples-to-apples across the city.
 Comparing average prices across the city—when one neighbourhood could be 90% condo apartments and 10% semis, and another has 100% detached houses—isn't quite fair.
-And some areas have more attached housing types (e.g. rowhouses, townhouses, semi-detached) in the mix as well.
+And some areas just have more attached housing types (e.g. rowhouses, townhouses, semi-detached) in the mix.
 Detached is far and away from the most prominent housing type in the city (has been between 70% to 72% of freehold transactions in each of the last four years) so it seems the most appropriate.
 Also when I say city, I am once again concentrating on just the City of Toronto (i.e. the 416 area code, or places where the postal code begins with M).
-I would also use median prices if they were easily available since they're less influenced by extremely high or low sales, but the TREB data set I pull it from doesn't have medians so I use average prices.
+I would also look at median prices if they were easily available since they're less influenced by extremely high or low sales, but the TREB data set I pull it from doesn't have medians so I use average prices.
 So let's get to it.

 First, here's a map of the 35 TREB zones for Toronto: